martinekj/image-da-recognition/README.md

 # Image DA Recognition
 This repository contains the scripts for the dataset creation for dialogue acts recognition using visual information.
-In this current form, the creation of 8 datasets with different background is supported.
+In this current form, the creation of 4 datasets with different background is supported.
+With the possibilities of image transformations, the total number of different datasets is 8 (two version of each 4).
 The scripts are meant to support dialogue acts recognition, but they can be used for other text classification dataset as well (provided CONLL format).

+The citation to the conference paper will be provided after presentation and publishing.

 ## Requirements
 - **python 3.x**